SinaKarimi7/syncshell/README.md

 $ syncshell download
 ```

+  > After download, if your history wasn't up to date, source shell or restart your terminal.

 ## Todo
 - [ ] Write more test cases
 - [ ] Support `bash` and other shells